tskit-dev/msprime/docs/interchange.rst

 ===============

 Tree sequence files written by older versions of msprime are not readable by newer versions of msprime.
-For major releases of msprime, :ref:`sec-msp-upgrade` will convert older tree sequence files to the latest version.
+For major releases of msprime, :ref:`sec_msp_upgrade` will convert older tree sequence files to the latest version.

 However many changes to the tree sequence format are not part of major